PROXY SEDUCTION FRAMEWORK

 Research Hub

-Central workspace for the PSF empirical phase.
-Cards below track research design instruments, fieldwork materials, coding rubrics, data, and analyses.
+Central workspace for the PSF empirical phase and the wider paper pipeline.
+Cards below track research design instruments, fieldwork materials, coding rubrics, data, analyses, and papers in the pipeline (active, queued, and held).
 Each card links to a standalone file (HTML or Markdown) that can be opened independently.
 Placeholder cards mark tools that will be built as the research progresses.

 Target: ~50 semi-structured interviews Population: 30-35 frontline, 15-20 boundary activity Primary domain: software development Phase: Pre-fieldwork (design and recruitment)